 - Have textured rather than smooth surfaces on walls or fences etc.

-- Use special anti-graffiti paints and coatings in high-risk areas.
+- Use special anti-graffiti coatings in high-risk areas.

 - Use dark rather than light colours.

 - Use gravel, shells or pebbles where people walk.

 - Prevent access to property by security fencing and gates that cannot be used for graffiti.